2. Configure monitoring and observability

 ```

-This creates a ConfigMap that Grafana will automatically detect and load as a dashboard.
+This creates a ConfigMap that Grafana automatically detects and loads as a dashboard.

-For production workloads, install KEDA to enable automatic scaling based on demand by running the following `helm` commands:
+For production workloads, install KEDA to enable automatic scaling based on demand:

 ```bash theme={"system"}